 Field-hunting tip

-Look in volcanic ash flow deposits country — that is the host setting where welded tuff typically forms.
+Look in volcanic ash flow deposits country, the host setting where welded tuff typically forms.
 If you start seeing quartz, sanidine, plagioclase in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.